YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRUNCATE
 -----------------

-Last used version: V4.3-001F

 TRUNCATE, Error while truncating jnl-file xxxx to length aaaa

 Run Time Error: This message is issued by Recovery/Rollback process when it is unable to truncate the journal file at the end of recovery.
-The journal file remains in the same state as it was before the processing and may contain incomplete data, in case of a GT.M crash.
+The journal file remains in the same state as it was before the processing and may contain incomplete data, in case of a YottaDB crash.

-Action: Look into the secondary error message and if necessary report the entire incident context to your GT.M support channel for further analysis.
+Action: Look into the secondary error message and if necessary report the entire incident context to your YottaDB support channel for further analysis.

 ----------------